 If you’ve previously had the card, note that the offer terms for the Amex Platinum Card from the application page state:

 “This offer is also not available to applicants who have or have had a Platinum Card® account enrolled in the Membership Rewards® program.”

-That means you can only receive the sign-up bonus once per lifetime on personal American Express cards (this rule does not apply to business cards).
+That means you can only receive the welcome bonus once per lifetime on personal American Express cards (this rule does not apply to American Express business cards).

 Best Points?
 Chase Ultimate Rewards vs American Express Membership Rewards